storacha/specs/w3-session.md

 # Abstract

-In w3 family of protocols users can use an [account] to manage access across namespaces through delegated [UCAN] capabilities.
-Doing so however requires use of unfamiliar user flows which may prove intimidating to an average user.
-We propose complimentary solution that can leverage widely used email authorization flow.
+Within the w3 family of protocols, users have the ability to manage access across namespaces through delegated [UCAN] capabilities using an [account].
+However, this process can be daunting for an average user due to the use of unfamiliar user flows.
+To address this, we propose a complementary solution that can utilize a widely used email authorization flow.

 ## Language